mattshepcar/SmoothLed/README.md

 # Gamma correction

 You can supply a custom gamma correction table with the setGammaLut function.
 Use the python script in the SmoothLed/extras folder to generate a new table.

+# Thanks

+Thanks to kabasan on avrfreaks for providing an [example of using CCL and TCB](https://www.avrfreaks.net/comment/2879731#comment-2879731) to drive LEDs.